U.S. Savings Bonds Interest Exclusion in header of articles

 By reporting interest annually, you can even out your income over the years.
 This is useful if your U.S. Savings Bond interest is substantial.
 Ex: If you had $1 million in bonds, the interest at maturity could be as much as $200,000.

-Includes the interest for bonds you own and any you later acquire
+Interest for bonds you own and any you later acquire

-Applies to all Series EE, Series E, and Series I bonds
+All Series EE, Series E, and Series I bonds

 For most investors, it probably works out better to report the interest when you redeem the bond.